MicrosoftDocs/powerbi-docs/articles/powerbi-content-pack-prevedere.md

 Connect to the [Prevedere content pack](https://app.powerbi.com/getdata/services/prevedere) for Power BI.

-Note: If you are not an existing Prevedere content pack, please find sample connection information here: [https://prevederepowerbiconnector.azurewebsites.net/static/learnmore.html]
+Note: If you are not an existing Prevedere content pack, please use the [sample connection](https://prevederepowerbiconnector.azurewebsites.net/static/learnmore.html) to try it out.

 ## How to connect